Camera paths and events can edited. Below are a few examples of modifications that can be made.

-- Click twice to set the transition segment that you wish to modify.
-A purple frame, yellow snap points, and a thick line between the starting point and the end point are now visible.
+- Click once at each end where you want the event to take place to create the event.
+A purple frame, yellow snap points, and a thick line between the starting point and the end point of the event are now visible.

-- Click one of the snap points to stretch it.
-You can, for example, change the placement of the starting point, or the target point when working with the Change target tool.
+- Left-click and drag one of the snap points to stretch it.
+You can, for example, change the placement of the starting point, or the target point when working with the Change Target tool.